MRU-F22-CS1/instructions/searching_sorting/searching_sorting.md

 ## Part 2: Load your gear
 1. Create a **new Python file** in the same folder as `gear.py` and import your `Gear` class.
-2. The file `gear.csv` contains a list of items and their volume.
+2. The file [gear.csv](https://raw.githubusercontent.com/MRU-F22-CS1/instructions/main/searching_sorting/gear.csv) (right click to download) contains a list of items and their volume.
 In your new file, write a function to read the contents of `gear.csv` and return a list of `Gear` items.
 3. In your `main` function, call the previous function and print out the list of `Gear` to make sure it is loading correctly.

 ## Part 3: Search through your gear to find the largest item